-To provide investors with additional information regarding our financial results, we have disclosed EBITDA and Adjusted EBITDA, both of which are non-GAAP financial measures that we calculate as net income before interest, taxes and depreciation and amortization expense in the case of EBITDA and further adjusted to exclude non-cash, unusual and/or infrequent costs in the case of Adjusted EBITDA.
-Below we have provided a reconciliation of net income (the most directly comparable GAAP financial measure) to EBITDA and from EBITDA to Adjusted EBITDA.
+To provide investors with additional information regarding our financial results, we have disclosed EBITDA, Adjusted EBITDA and Adjusted EBITDA before Provision for Doubtful Accounts, all of which are non-GAAP financial measures that we calculate as net income (loss) before interest, taxes and depreciation and amortization expense in the case of EBITDA and further adjusted to exclude stock-based compensation, change in fair value of warrant liability, change in tax receivable agreement liability, impairment charges, transaction related bonuses, transaction costs, legal settlements and other legal costs, reduction in force and executive departures and other non-cash, unusual and/or infrequent costs in the case of Adjusted EBITDA.
+Adjusted EBITDA is further adjusted to exclude provision for doubtful accounts for the case of Adjusted EBITDA before Provision for Doubtful Accounts.
+Below we have provided a reconciliation of net (loss) income (the most directly comparable GAAP financial measure) to EBITDA; from EBITDA to Adjusted EBITDA; and from Adjusted EBITDA to Adjusted EBITDA before Provision for Doubtful Accounts.

-We present EBITDA and Adjusted EBITDA because these metrics are a key measure used by our management to evaluate our operating performance, generate future operating plans and make strategic decisions regarding the allocation of investment capacity.
-Accordingly, we believe that EBITDA and Adjusted EBITDA provide useful information to investors and others in understanding and evaluating our operating results in the same manner as our management.
+We present EBITDA, Adjusted EBITDA and Adjusted EBITDA before Provision for Doubtful Accounts because these metrics are a key measure used by our management to evaluate our operating performance, generate future operating plans and make strategic decisions regarding the allocation of investment capacity.
+Accordingly, we believe that EBITDA, Adjusted EBITDA and Adjusted EBITDA before Provision for Doubtful Accounts provide useful information to investors and others in understanding and evaluating our operating results in the same manner as our management.

-EBITDA and Adjusted EBITDA have limitations as an analytical tool, and you should not consider it in isolation or as a substitute for analysis of our results as reported under GAAP.
+Each of EBITDA, Adjusted EBITDA and Adjusted EBITDA before Provision for Doubtful Accounts has limitations as an analytical tool, and you should not consider any of these non-GAAP financial measures in isolation or as a substitute for analysis of our results as reported under GAAP.
 Some of these limitations are as follows:

-- although depreciation and amortization are non-cash charges, the assets being depreciated and amortized may have to be replaced in the future, and both EBITDA and Adjusted EBITDA do not reflect cash capital expenditure requirements for such replacements or for new capital expenditure requirements; - EBITDA and Adjusted EBITDA do not reflect changes in, or cash requirements for, our working capital needs; and - EBITDA and Adjusted EBITDA do not reflect tax payments that may represent a reduction in cash available to us.
+- although depreciation and amortization are non-cash charges, the assets being depreciated and amortized may have to be replaced in the future, and EBITDA, Adjusted EBITDA and Adjusted EBITDA before Provision for Doubtful Accounts do not reflect cash capital expenditure requirements for such replacements or for new capital expenditure requirements; - EBITDA, Adjusted EBITDA and Adjusted EBITDA before Provision for Doubtful Accounts do not reflect changes in, or cash requirements for, our working capital needs; and - EBITDA, Adjusted EBITDA and Adjusted EBITDA before Provision for Doubtful Accounts do not reflect tax payments that may represent a reduction in cash available to us.

-Because of these limitations, you should consider EBITDA and Adjusted EBITDA alongside other financial performance measures, including net income and our other GAAP results.
+Because of these limitations, you should consider EBITDA, Adjusted EBITDA and Adjusted EBITDA before Provision for Doubtful Accounts alongside other financial performance measures, including net income (loss) and our other GAAP results.

-A reconciliation of net income (loss) to non-GAAP EBITDA and Adjusted EBITDA is as follows:
+A reconciliation of net (loss) income to non-GAAP EBITDA, Adjusted EBITDA and Adjusted EBITDA before Provision for Doubtful Accounts is as follows:

-Years Ended December 31,

-2021 2020 2019

-(in thousands)

-Net income (loss) \$ 152,218 \$ 38,830 \$ (375)

-(Benefit from) provision for income taxes (601) - 1,321

-Depreciation and amortization expenses 4,425 3,978 5,162

-Interest expense - - 124

-EBITDA 156,042 42,808 6,232

-Stock-based compensation 29,324 -

-Change in fair value of warrant liability (166,518) -

-Warrant transaction costs 5,547 -

-Impairment of right-of-use asset 2,372 -

-Transaction related bonus expense 2,200 -

-Transaction costs 2,583

-Legal settlement 148 -

-Financing fees - 3,394

-Reduction in force - 4,202

-Adjusted EBITDA \$ 31,698 \$ 42,808 \$ 13,828
+Years Ended December 31, 2022 2021 2020 (in thousands) Net (loss) income \$ (82,651) \$ 152,218 \$ 38,830 Provision for (benefit from) income taxes 179,077 (601) Depreciation and amortization expenses 11,498 4,425 3,978 EBITDA 107,924 156,042 42,808 Stock-based compensation 23,493 29,324 Change in fair value of warrant liability (25,370) (166,518) Warrant transaction costs 5,547 Impairment 4,317 2,372 Transaction related bonus expense 10,119 2,200 Transaction costs 251 2,583 Legal settlements and other legal costs 3,909 148 Change in tax receivable agreement liability (142,352) Reduction in force and executive departures 8,076 Adjusted EBITDA \$ (9,633) \$ 31,698 \$ 42,808 - - Provision for doubtful accounts 17,216 5,487 1,271 Adjusted EBITDA before provision for doubtful accounts \$ 7,583 \$ 37,185 \$ 44,079